SummerSlam (2021): Aftermath

-The 2021 SummerSlam would be the final SummerSlam PPV in which WWE owner Vince McMahon served as the company's Chairman and Chief Executive Officer (CEO), as he announced his retirement on July 22, 2022, just eight days before the following year's SummerSlam, the first and only time a SummerSlam event was held in that month.
+The 2021 SummerSlam would be the final SummerSlam in which WWE owner Vince McMahon served as the company's Chairman and Chief Executive Officer (CEO), as he announced his retirement on July 22, 2022, just eight days before the following year's SummerSlam, the first and only time a SummerSlam event was held in that month.
 His daughter, Stephanie McMahon, and WWE President Nick Khan took over as co-CEOs, and the former also took over as Chairwoman of WWE.
 However, on January 10, 2023, Stephanie announced her resignation as co-CEO and Chairwoman, with Khan being the sole CEO and Vince returning as Executive Chairman.

 Raw

 After SummerSlam, Goldberg was off television for the next month due to his (kayfabe) knee injury while Bobby Lashley lost the WWE Championship to Big E in the latter's Money in the Bank cash-in match.
 Goldberg returned on the October 4 episode of Raw and proclaimed that he would kill Lashley for what he did to his son.
 Lashley stated that his attack on Gage was a misunderstanding, which Goldberg refused to believe.
 Lashley then stated he would face Goldberg at Crown Jewel on the condition that the match was a No Holds Barred match, which Goldberg gladly accepted.
 The match was also stipulated as a Falls Count Anywhere match.
 At the event, Goldberg defeated Lashley to end the feud.

 On the August 30 episode of Raw, new United States Champion Damian Priest defended the title against Sheamus and Drew McIntyre in a triple threat match where Priest retained.
 On the following episode, Sheamus defeated McIntyre to earn a rematch against Priest at Extreme Rules.
 On the September 20 episode, Jeff Hardy defeated Sheamus to earn a spot in the title match at Extreme Rules, thus making it a triple threat match.

 On September 4, following his appearance at SummerSlam, it was announced that U.S. Olympic Gold Medalist Gable Steveson had reportedly signed a contract with WWE.
 Five days later, WWE confirmed they had signed Steveson to a Next In Line (NIL) deal.
 As part of the 2021 WWE Draft in October, Steveson was drafted to the Raw brand.

 On the following Raw, Xavier Woods defeated The Miz due to an untimely assist by John Morrison.
 Afterwards, Miz turned on Morrison, ending their tag team.

 Also on Raw, Eva Marie attacked Doudrop, ending their alliance.
 The two were supposed to have a match the following week, but Doudrop attacked Marie before the match.
 Doudrop would then defeat Marie on the September 13 and September 20 episodes of Raw.
 On the September 27 episode, in what would be Marie's last appearance before her release in November, Marie cost Doudrop the latter's Raw Women's Championship match.

 On October 4, a championship rematch between new Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) and AJ Styles and Omos was scheduled for Crown Jewel, where RK-Bro retained.